yhlong0/IntellectCapital/Notes/theScienceOfSelfDiscipline.md

 5. **75% Rule**, Simply take action when you're only about 75% certain you'll be correct or successful.
 6. **Urge Surfing**, 1.
 Take a few moments to notice where in your body you are experiencing the urges.
 2. Once you connect thte urge to the place in your body, focus your attention on that area.
 Observe the sensations you have there.
 3. Spend 1-2 minutes noticing your breath.
 4. Imagine that the sensations you feel as a result of your urge are a wave.
 Watch that rising and falling.
 7. Creating a disciplined environment.
 One of the biggest influencers of self-discipline is the environment in which you're implementing it.
 Environmental factors can either enable discipline or weaken it, and it's unlikely that it will play no role at all.
 Knowing that your environment affects your success, why play with fire?
+8. **10-10-10 Rule**, the next time you feel that you're about to give in to an urge or temptation, stop and ask yourself how you will feel 10 minutes, 10 hours, and 10 days from now.
+9. 4-Questions in case of temptation,
+  - Do I want to be a disciplined person or not?
+If you stop or quit, you must answer a no.
+  - Am I doing the right thing or simply what's easy?
+  - There are the vegetables, so what am I getting for desert?
+Without goals and aspirations, discipline is going to feel like pointless suffering.
+We lose sight of the dessert(goal) in two main ways.
+First, we forget it.
+Second, the dessert isn't compelling by itself and not motivating enough.
+  - Am I being self-aware?

 ### Notes